// Check if the article Layout ?>

 Restaurant on Teshima

-On the Japanese island Teshima a meeting point for locals and visitors has been created around an old, unoccupied house.
-The recently established guest room equipped with a covered veranda opens to the outside.
+In the middle of a small village, a meeting point for local people and vis-itors has been created about an old, unoccupied house.
+The guest room opens on to a covered veranda and the outdoor realm.
 A curved, flowing roof unites parts of the external area into what resembles a traditional theatre laid out about a stage beneath old trees.
 The construction of the roof consists of simple, locally available materials.
 The covering is formed with fire-charred cedar boards of the kind traditionally used on the island as wall cladding.
+Fixed only at the upper ends with cable ties, these shingles flap in the wind, offering virtually no resistance to it.
+As a result, it was possible to design the entire load-bearing structure in an extremely lightweight form.
+The cedar boards are laid on steel reinforcing rods, which are fixed by wire loops to a grid of common water pipes.